Cy Gavin: Work

 Gavin's first solo exhibition, Fugue States, opened at Revision Space (Cindy Lisica Gallery) in February 2014, followed by his debut New York solo exhibition, titled Overture, at Sargent's Daughters in July 2015.
 Twelve mixed-media paintings were shown.
 The works explored the artist's childhood, specifically his relationship with his father, as well as the "double consciousness" of black life in America.
 Gavin often paints his abstracted figures using a unique combination of paints that render the subject in "ultra-black" and contrasts the figure's austerity with bright, saturated colors for the landscapes and backgrounds.

 The show opened to positive reviews from critics.
 Martha Schwendener from The New York Times wrote that Gavin makes, "the backgrounds of his paintings as attention-grabbing as the figures.
 Craggy and sculpted, they conjure the terrain of the islands, but also canvases by Francis Bacon, Gauguin and Cézanne, whose landscapes look as if they were chiseled onto the canvas."

-Gavin's second solo exhibition, titled At Heaven's Command, opened at Sargent's Daughters in April 2016.
+Gavin's third solo exhibition, titled At Heaven's Command, opened at Sargent's Daughters in April 2016.
 The show included more of Gavin's hybrid paintings as well as new video works.
 Gavin spent the previous year in Bermuda and used his time on the island to research his paternal genealogy and the complicated history of the Slave Trade on the island.
 The title for the exhibition was taken from the first line of the British anthem "Rule, Britannia," which was written during Bermuda's slave period.